A Day in the Life of a Therapeutic Riding Volunteer

 A Day in the Life of a Therapeutic Riding Volunteer | SLO Horse News

 Therapeutic riding programs are a labor-intensive undertaking.
 Most program riders require a horse handler and two side walkers.
-Instructors are focused on running the 30 minute lessons consecutively so there also needs to be someone getting horses ready and tacked up.
+Instructors focus on running the 30 minute lessons consecutively so there also needs to be someone getting horses ready and tacked up.
 Thus the community of volunteers expands one’s own horse community connections and friendships.

 A Day in the Life of a Therapeutic Riding Volunteer | SLO Horse News

-You can help out as a:
+You can help out as a Therapeutic Riding Volunteer:

 Horse Leader – usually an experienced horse person who can anticipate horse behavior and read warning signs to stop issues from developing